 I quickly determined Greedo needed a vehicle.
 Why not a TIE fighter?
 Within a week or so of seeing Empire.
 I got a TIE fighter at Consumers.
 Does anyone remember Consumers?
 It was a really weird store that was essentially just a big lobby.
 You’d look at a catalog in the lobby, pick what you wanted, give the catalog item number(s) to the counter guy, who would go to the back warehouse and get your order and bring it to you.
 You saved a few cents since they didn’t rely on a “costly showroom” (their words).
 (We got our first video game system — the Atari 2600 — at Consumers a few years later).

 After flying poor, lonely Greedo around in a TIE fighter, the obsession truly began.
 He needed company.
 I began building The Collection.
 Or more accurately, my mom began building The Collection, because pretty much every Star Wars sale Kenner made off of me was subsidized through mom’s purse.
-The figures ran, I believe, about $3-5 at the time, about half as much as I spend today on a Carl’s Jr. meal, but getting each one felt like an event.
+The figures ran, I believe, about $2-4 at the time, less than half as much as I spend today on a Carl’s Jr. meal, but getting each one felt like an event.

 As far as I knew, you didn’t really shop specifically for Star Wars toys.
 You got them when you were out running errands with your mom, shopping for other things, and Star Wars stuff appeared as a bribe or reward.
 Good behavior in the bank line or at the boring-ass Hallmark store could result in an AT-AT Driver or IG-88.
 Which meant that very few of my Star Wars toys were actually bought at a toy store.
 Toy stores required a special trip specifically to buy toys, which was rare.
 Sometimes I could parley a trip to buy something for a cousin’s birthday into an additional Star Wars nugget for myself, but not always.